FarronF/limerick-council-meetings/meetings/2024/07/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore - Kilmallock - 16th May 2024.md

 Regarding the response to the question on playground repair, clarification was requested

-regarding the swing in the Kilmallock playground which has been left idle, and the high--- quotation for repair of the wetpour.
+regarding the swing in the Kilmallock playground which has been left idle, and the high
+---
+quotation for repair of the wetpour.
 This query will be forwarded to the appropriate

 department.